Community Gaming Coordinator (Guilded Server)

-Betties Bombers works to educate the gaming community about how video games can be used as a tool to improve mental wellness with an emphasis on the needs of EMS, Fire, Police and Military service members.
-Our Operation Reboot program has multiple openings for a Community Game Coordinator to help us address issues such as, PTSD, Anxiety, Social Isolation and Depression by hosting regularly scheduled video gaming nights for our community to boost morale.
+Gaming for Mental Health works to educate the first responder and military community about how video games can be used as a tool to improve mental wellness with an emphasis on the needs of EMS, Fire, Police and Military service members.
+Betties Bombers online community program has multiple openings for a Community Gaming Coordinator to help us address issues such as PTSD, Anxiety, Social Isolation and Depression by hosting regularly scheduled video gaming nights for our community to boost morale.

-The Community Game Coordinator will join a newly-created team that will host monthly online game nights for a variety of games and across a variety of platforms.
+The Community Gaming Coordinator will join a newly-created team on our Guilded server that will host online game nights for a variety of games and across a variety of platforms.
 These people are expected to function somewhat independently, with 1:1s as-needed for consultation regarding difficult or troublesome issues should any arise.

 Our need at this time is for someone who will volunteer approximately 7-10 hours/month.
-This position is a remote opportunity with hours that offer some (but not complete) flexibility.
+This position is a remote opportunity with hours that offer some flexibility.

 - Engage, nurture and build a community around video and board game(s), including the management of gaming events.

-- Respond to comments in Discord in a professional manner.
+- Respond to comments in Guilded in a professional manner.

-- Monitor, moderate, and manage Discord activity; posting official updates, and other communications from the chosen game(s) development team.
+- Monitor, moderate, and manage Guilded activity; posting official updates, and other communications from the chosen game(s) social media.

 - Compile regular reports with social metrics, and community feedback as needed.